Operational Auditing: A Risk and

 • High-payback focus on evaluation of system design

-- Audit Simulation: Introduction to Monolithic Diversified Industries (MDI)
+- Audit Simulation: Introduction to Monolithic Diversified Industries (MDI) human resources function

 Phase I: Planning

--Planning steps for a participative audit
+- Planning steps for a participative audit

 - The acquisition audit approach